hawkidav000/3013-ALG-Hawkins/Assignments/H03/README.md

 - Options are: **Array, Linked Lists, Stack, Queues, Trees, Graphs, Sets, Hash Tables**.
 - Note that there may not be one clear answer.

 1. You have to store social network “feeds”.
-You do not know the size, and things may need to be dynamically added.
+You do not know the size, and things may need to be dynamically added.<br>
 **Solution:** Stack<br>
 **Reasoning:**<br>